Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/_index.md

 just a front-end by command line or with a graphical interface.
 But a client can be a server too.
 It's not something like usual µServices.
 In the nodes you can find services, µServices, nanoServices, picoServices...
 A node can be on the same host, or on an other.
 A node can be connected to multiple other nodes.
+Between nodes you use buses (roads) and sometimes you are the chief.
 It's not magic, no need to have [Mana][1] for playing with Xcraft (or maybe a little bit?).

 [1]: https://en.wikipedia.org/wiki/Magic_(game_terminology)